janakerman/janakerman/src/pages/docker-git-clone/index.md

 > Successfully tagged clone-example:latest
 ```

-You can inspect the container to see that the relevant files have been copied accross.
+You can inspect the container to see that the relevant files have been copied across.

 ```
 docker run -ti --rm clone-example ls /files